YL-codehub/my_hep_inspire_query/README.md

 pyinstaller --onefile --distpath ./ --name search_inspire --icon=logo_inspire.ico main.py
 ```
 to get a single (clickable) executable file named search_inspire.exe in the current directory.
 The HEP inspire logo will appear when creating a shortcut, e.g. on your taskbar.
 After building the .exe, you can still edit the search_query.txt file and run the executable file to get the results.

+## Future possible improvements
+- Multiple queries in the search_query.txt file to search for all of them at once (eg open multiple tabs in the browser).
+- Small GUI to choose a query file.
+- AI to suggest queries based on the user's search history.